 Definitions.

+Bilateral Contract – A contractual arrangement between a PGC and/or Power Marketer and an electric service provider in which the origin of fuel mix and emissions can be traced.

-Certificate of generation – A tradable instrument issued by a PGC designating a specific megawatt-hour quantity of production from a specific electric generating unit.energy that created it.]
+Certificate of generation – A tradable instrument issued by a PGC designating the fuel type and environmental attributes of a specific megawatt-hour quantity of production from a specific electric generating unit

-Default scorecard – The estimated statewide fuel mix and environmental impact of all electricity in Texas for which specific generation sources cannot be determined.
+Default scorecard – The estimated statewide fuel mix and environmental impact of all electricity in Texas for which no renewable energy credit or Certificate of Generation was purchased, or for which specific generation sources cannot otherwise be determined.
+The default scorecard shall be net of all Renewable Energy Credits and Certificates of Generation purchased by REPs.

 Electric service provider – A retail electric provider certificated to provide electric service in the state of Texas.
 This term also includes municipally-owned utilities and electric cooperatives operating outside their service areas.
 An electric service provider may be an affiliated REP, a non-affiliated REP, or a designated provider of last resort.